 However, recruiting volunteers is a year-round event as well as an intentional focus at set times.
 The need never diminishes and is an unrelenting task for all church leaders.

 However, there’s also a huge payoff because there is a direct correlation between the percentage of people volunteering and the health of a church.

-Now when I show pastors how to recruit volunteers in church I encourage them to have two focal points.
+When I show pastors how to recruit volunteers for church I encourage them to have two focal points.

 The Two Focal Points